geris1337/dockerapp/README.md

 # Dockerized weather app

-This app will fetch temperature data from climacell.co and display temperature.
+This app will fetch temperature data from climacell.co and display a graph via port 8080

 ### Launching the container